Noise-tolerant learnability of shallow quantum circuits from statistics and the cost of quantum pseudorandomness: Average-case hardness for Haar-random unitaries

 \begin{proof}

 where the third equality uses the property of the fidelity when one of the states is pure, the fourth equality uses the linearity of expectation and trace, the fifth equality follows from Lemma~\ref{lem:haar-moments}, and the second to last equality follows from the fact that $\mathcal{E}$ is trace-preserving. \end{proof} \end{lemma} The lemma can be interpreted as follows: any learning algorithm for a Haar-random unitary that makes \textit{no queries}, can only guess either a fixed channel or a channel from some fixed distribution.
 Lemma~\ref{lem:qnflt-no-samples} then tells us that such an algorithm will have high error on average over all Haar-random unitaries.
 This interpretation is similar to the original QNFLT from~\cite{poland2020no}.
 In fact, by setting the number of queries to 0 in the original theorem, we obtain the same bound as the original QNFLT.
-Now, we will prove Theorem~\ref{thm:haar-bb-avg-lb} \begin{proof}[Proof of Theorem~\ref{thm:haar-bb-avg-lb}] Suppose the learner makes queries $\{|\psi_{in}^i\rangle\}_{i = 1}^q$ and receives states $\{|\psi_{out}^i\rangle\}_{i = 1}^q$, with $|\psi_{out}^i\rangle = U|\psi_{in}\rangle$.
+Now, we will prove Theorem~\ref{thm:haar-bb-avg-lb}. \begin{proof}[Proof of Theorem~\ref{thm:haar-bb-avg-lb}] Suppose the learner makes queries $\{|\psi_{in}^i\rangle\}_{i = 1}^q$ and receives states $\{|\psi_{out}^i\rangle\}_{i = 1}^q$, with $|\psi_{out}^i\rangle = U|\psi_{in}\rangle$.
 We strengthen the access of the learner by assuming the learner also has access to the classical descriptions of the states.
-We will show the lower bound for this strengthened learner, which will then hold for the original setting as well. \\ Given the classical description, the learner has full knowledge of the action of $U$ over the subspace spanned by the input states.
-Denote the Hilbert space over $n$-qubit states as $\mathcal{H}^N$, where $N = 2^n$.
-Denote the space of states with non-zero overlap with the input states as $\mathcal{H}^q$, and the space of states orthogonal to all input states as $\mathcal{H}^{q^\perp}$.
-Denote by $\mu_H^\prime$ ($\mu_S^\prime$) the Haar measure over unitaries (states) on the Hilbert space $\mathcal{H}^{q^\perp}$.
-Similar to~\cite{arapinis2021quantum}, we strengthen the learner beyond the assumption of~\cite{poland2020no}, by giving it perfect fidelity on every state in $\mathcal{H}^q$.
-Thus, as long as the overlap of a state with any $|\psi_{in}^i\rangle$ is non-zero, even if it's arbitrarily small, we assume the learner succeeds perfectly.
-Thus, the learner has no error on states in $\mathcal{H}^q$.
-On the other hand, for states in $\mathcal{H}^{q^\perp}$, the action of the unitary is completely random.
-Denote by $d_\mu$ the average infidelity between two channels over states sampled from some measure $\mu$.
-In particular, when $\mu = \mu_S$, $d_\mu$ is $d_{avg}$.
-Now, for a learner in the original setting, with learned channel $\mathcal{E}$, we bound the expected error as
+We will show the lower bound for this strengthened learner, which will then hold for the original setting as well.